jrs-innovation-center/tcvsn-pwa/docs/secondary-menu-list.md

 - Create app route for resources and category deletes

 - handle the toggle of the secondaryMenu.
-WHen the ellpsis button is clicked toggle the state on or off.
-  - model the secondaryMenuToggler reducer:
-    ```
-    {
-      resource: false,
-      category: false,
-      about: false,
-      inMemory: false,
-      legal: false
-    }
-    ```
-  - constants:
-    - TOGGLE_SECONDARY_MENU
+Maintain the state within the component.

+## LIST ITEMS (NOT SECONDARY MENU)

 - Handle the toggle of the listItem such as a item within the list of catetories such as **resource-item.js** or **category-item.js** .
 WHen the ellpsis button is clicked toggle the state on or off.
   - Amend the list of resources in state store with an additional prop called `itemIsToggled`: false.
 Within the thunk that retrieves the list of resources or categories, after we retrieve the list, amend each item in the array with a prop/key/property named `itemIsToggled` with a default value of `false`.